itsthatguy/generator-firepit/README.md

 1. Run the server: `npm start`
 2. Browse to: `http://localhost:3002`

 Assets will automatically be compiled, while the server is running.
-So all you need to do it run `npm start`.
+So all you need to do is run `npm start`.

 ### Deploying to heroku